developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxPersistManager/index.md

 2. Use the DataWedge v1.7.12 or higher version to test the ProfileManager.processProfile() for DataWedge profiles.

 ## What's Next
-Now that you have learned how to configure and persist device configuration XML's using Persist Manager on your Symbol devices through applications, let us try to understand and implement some of the other Mx features.
-So in the next tutorial, we will concentrate on the "GPRS Manager" Mx feature and try to explore this feature by creating a tutorial.
+Now that you have learned how to configure and persist device configuration XML's using Persist Manager on your Symbol devices through applications, let us try to understand and implement some of the other MX features.
+So in the next tutorial, we will concentrate on the "GPRS Manager" MX feature and try to explore this feature by creating a tutorial.